 Thread(target=send_beacon, args=(ssid, mac)).start()

-All I did here, is wrapping the previous lines of code in a function, and generate random MAC addresses and SSIDs using faker package, and then start a separate thread for each access point, once you execute the script, the interface will send 5 beacons each 100 milliseconds (at least in theory), this will result to an appearing of five fake access points, check this out:
+All I did here was wrap the previous lines of code in a function, generate random MAC addresses and SSIDs using the faker package, and then start a separate thread for each access point.
+Once you execute the script, the interface will send five beacons each 100 milliseconds (at least in theory).
+This will result in appearing of five fake access points.
+Check this out:

 Here is how it looks on Android OS: